 - Shred zucchini.
-Use a chopper or food processor to shred the zucchini.
+Use a chopper or box grater to shred the zucchini.
 Leave the skins on!

 - Make batter.
 Combine the wet ingredients – the eggs, olive oil, brown sugar, vanilla, and shredded zucchini.
 Use another bowl to combine the dry ingredients – the flour, salt, baking soda, baking powder, cinnamon, and chocolate chips.
 Pour the dry ingredients into the wet, and combine until just mixed.
 Spoon the batter into the prepared USA Pan Muffin Pan.
 Add a few more chocolate chips to the top of the muffins.
 This makes about 15 muffins, so you’ll need to bake again with only three muffins.

 - Bake.
 Bake the zucchini muffins for approximately 20-22 minutes, or until the center is done after testing with a toothpick.

 - Cool.
 Remove muffins to a cooling rack.